 While concrete is inherently durable, there are several ways to enhance its longevity:

-Proper Installation Techniques
+Proper Installation

 Protective Measures

-Regular Maintenance
+Maintenance

 Common Signs of Concrete Deterioration

-Concrete deterioration can manifest in various ways, including:
+Concrete deteriorates in many ways, including: